PeifengHong/Neural-style-transfer-implementation-and-applications/dashapp/readme.md

   * If you want to reproduce the result of *Victoire*, you have to replace `beta_model_style_1.h5` with  `beta_model_style_2.h5` everywhere in step 5.
   * If you want to reproduce the result of *Women at Their Toilette*, you have to replace `beta_model_style_1.h5` with  `beta_model_style_3.h5` everywhere in step 5.
   * If you want to reproduce the result of *Google Map*, you have to replace `beta_model_style_1.h5` with  `beta_model_style_4.h5` everywhere in step 5.
 * Dash app demo:  Dash app is an interactive web application developed by python.
-Our dash app project contains six python files and an assets folder with images.
-				They are App.py, Home.py, DIY.py, WebCam.py, About.py and Index.py.
+Our dash app project contains six python files and an assets folder with images.They are App.py, Home.py, DIY.py, WebCam.py, About.py and Index.py.
 To make use of our app,
-				  * Clone the dashapp folder
+> * Clone the dashapp folder
-				  * Make sure your system has all the required package
+> * Make sure your system has all the required package
-				  * Open terminal or command line and run following command: python Index.py
+> * Open terminal or command line and run following command: python Index.py
-				  * Home page shows some result of our work, including the starry night style bulter library.
+> * Home page shows some result of our work, including the starry night style bulter library.
-				  * Click the DIY bar of menu, and then upload your image to see the transfered image with starry night style
+> > * Click the DIY bar of menu, and then upload your image to see the transfered image with starry night style
-				  * Click the WebCam bar of menu, and then select one of the three painting, then click start button to see the live video.
+> > * Click the WebCam bar of menu, and then select one of the three painting, then click start button to see the live video.
 Press Q to quit the camera.
 You can try all of the three styles.
-				  * About page is the information of our team member.
+> > * About page is the information of our team member.

 ## References: